SPS: Secure Payment System

 System Requirements: PC Minimum Hardware and Software Requirements

 SPS is a browser-based, thin-client application that is accessible via the Internet.

 SPS can be run from any PC meeting the minimum requirements listed below:

 While being able to run SPS from any user's PC is convenient, there are concerns and vulnerability inherent to an Internet environment that you should consider, prior to determining how your agency will implement and operate SPS.
-For example, your agency may have firewall policies that prohibit downloading JAVA Applet Code, in which case your agency would have to use SPS in a dial-up mode.
 Each agency must designate at least one Data Entry Operator (DEO) and one Certifying Officer (CO) to operate SPS.
 SPS Offline includes the "third party" function which FPAs can create the payment data for certification in their systems, and export it to SPS.
 Due to the sensitivity of the data being passed through SPS, we have built SPS to be very secure.
 The General Accountability Office and a number of security agencies have participated in reviews at various stages throughout the development of SPS.

-You will perform the initial load of SPS at your site via a CD:ROM provided by FMS.
+You will perform the initial load of SPS at your site via a CD:ROM provided by Fiscal Service.
 Subsequent application changes and enhancements will almost always be automatically downloaded to your users.